enst80/mediawiki-extensions-Auth_remoteuser/README.md

   array `wgAuthRemoteuserUserUrls`:
   * `logout` - Provide a redirect url for the user logout.
-Depending on your other extension configuration settings this will either replace the link of the logout button in the users personals url bar or redirect after a call to the special page `Special:UserLogout`.
+Depending on your other extension configuration settings this will either replace the link of the logout button in the user's personal url bar or redirect after a call to the special page `Special:UserLogout`.
     Accepts a string or a closure.
 If of type closure, then it should return a string with a valid url (either external or internal).
 The